Join Email List

 At Adams Drugs service is our trademark.
 Locally owned and operated since 1962, we work hard everyday to make sure that our patients understand the use of their medicine to lead better and healthier lives.
 Unlike most drugstores, you won't find cigarettes or beer for sale.
 What you will find are a friendly, knowledgeable staff that have time to talk to you about your prescriptions and over-the-counter items.

-We have eight convenient locations.
-Five in Montgomery, which include: Adams Drugs Central on Adams Avenue, Adams Drugs East on Mitchell Drive, Adams Drugs South on McGehee Road, Adams Drugs on Taylor Road, and Adams Drugs on Vaughn Road.
+We have ten convenient locations.
+Seven in Montgomery, which include: Adams Drugs Central on Adams Avenue, Adams Drugs East on Mitchell Drive, Adams Drugs South on McGehee Road, Adams Drugs on Taylor Road, Adams Drugs on Perry Hill Road, Adams Drugs on Vaughn Road, and Adams Drugs Medicine on Time.
 We are also located in Prattville, Wetumpka, and in Millbrook and we offer city-wide delivery.

 Visit one of our convenient locations for the prompt, friendly service Montgomery has counted on for more than 50 years.